 - Research Comparing Free Weights vs Resistance Bands

-We Can Build Muscle With Anything
+You Can Build Muscle With Anything

 - Eat enough protein to build muscle: about one gram of protein per pound bodyweight per day is a good rule of thumb.
 Fat and carbs are important and nutritious, too, but you probably already eat enough of them.

 Are Resistance Bands Good for Building Muscle?

 Whether we’re using free weights or resistance bands, we still want to focus on the big compound lifts, add in some isolation lifts, lift with a large range of motion, bring our sets close to muscular failure, and do enough of those challenging sets each week.
-So let’s go over these principles and how they apply to resistance bands.
+So let’s review these principles and how they apply to resistance bands.

 The Problem of Variable Resistance

 - The stretch at the bottom: the most important benefit of increasing our range of motion beyond the sticking point is that it allows us to get a loaded stretch on our muscles at the bottom of the lift.
 For example, if we squat even deeper, we’ll get an even better stretch on our quads, and we’ll stimulate even more muscle growth.
 This is probably why deep front squats and goblet squats stimulate just as much muscle growth as back squats, even though back squats are much heavier.
 This is also why seated hamstring curls, which put our hamstrings under a deeper stretch, build muscle faster than lying hamstring curls (study).

-The next question is, how much does this matter?
+But how much does it matter?
 Are we talking about a 5% difference in muscle growth?
 30%?
 50%?
-This is where things get really interesting.
-If we look at a meta-analysis of all the relevant studies, we see that challenging our muscles in a stretched position stimulates 260% as much muscle growth as challenging our muscles in a contracted position—nearly three times as much muscle growth:
+This is where things get interesting.
+Let’s look at a meta-analysis of the relevant studies.
+Challenging our muscles in a stretched position stimulates 260% as much muscle growth as challenging them in a contracted position:

-So, you might be thinking, what does this have to do with resistance bands?
+Now, you might be thinking, what does this have to do with resistance bands?
 After all, nothing is stopping us from using a full range of motion with resistance bands, right?
 And if we use resistance bands properly, we can ensure tension on our muscles at the bottom of the range of motion.

 Resistance Band Strength Curves

 Okay, so what happens when we look at resistance bands?
 In this case, assuming we hook the bands under our feet, the line of pull is great.
 That slightly backward angle means that we can actually get a bit more of a stretch on our biceps in the bottom position and that the sticking point will shift a little bit lower.
 That’s good.

 Now, there are a thousand caveats here.
-We could pre-load the resistance band with enough tension that we fail at the beginning of the range of motion.
+We could pre-load the resistance band with enough tension to fail at the beginning of the range of motion.
 We could attach the resistance band at different angles.
 We could even do several sets with varying degrees of tension so that we fail at varying parts of the range of motion.
-Or we could take the set long past failure, to the point where we can’t even stretch the band a single inch.
+Or we could take the set long past failure, to the point where we can’t stretch the band a single inch.
 But none of that is ideal.
 Resistance bands still make it harder to build muscle.